Mark Noll, Ph.D.

-For 27 years, Noll served on the History Department faculty, ending his tenure here as McManis Professor of Christian Thought.
-While at Wheaton, Noll also co-founded (with Nathan Hatch) and directed the Institute for the Study of American Evangelicals.
+In 2006, Noll ended twenty-five years of service to Wheaton as McManis Professor of Christian Thought.
+While at Wheaton, Noll also co-founded (with Nathan Hatch) the Institute for the Study of American Evangelicals.
 In 1994, he co-signed Evangelicals and Catholics Together, an ecumenical document that expressed the need for greater cooperation between Evangelical and Catholic leaders in the United States.

-Since the Fall of 2006, Noll has been a faculty member in Department of History at the Notre Dame in South Bend, Indiana.
-He replaced the retiring George Marsden as Notre Dame's Francis A. McAnaney Professor of History.
-Noll is a member of the American Academy of Arts and Sciences; in 2006 he received the National Endowment for the Humanities medal at a White House ceremony.
+In June 2016, Noll retired after teaching ten years at the University of Notre Dame as the Francis A. McAnaney Professor of History.
+At Notre Dame, he had replaced George Marsden who held this chair before his retirement.
+Noll is a member of the American Academy of Arts and Sciences; in 2006, he received the National Endowment for the Humanities medal at a White House ceremony.

-Recent books include Jesus Christ and the Life of the Mind (Eerdmans Publishing, 2011); Protestantism--A Very Short Introduction (Oxford University Press, 2011); The New Shape of World Christianity: How American Experience Reflects Global Faith (InterVarsity Press, 2009); God and Race in American Politics: A Short History (Princeton University Press, 2008); The Civil War as a Theological Crisis (University of North Carolina Press, 2006); America's God, from Jonathan Edwards to Abraham Lincoln (Oxford University Press, 2002); and as co-editor, Religion and American Politics: From the Colonial Period to the Present, 2nd ed.
-(Oxford University Press, 2007).
+A prolific author, Noll’s publications cover a wide range of topics of interest to evangelicalism.
+Among his recent books: In the Beginning Was the Word: The Bible in American Public Life, 1492-1783 (2015); From Every Tribe and Nation: A Historian’s Discovery of the Global Christian Story (2014); Jesus Christ and the Life of the Mind (2011); Protestantism--A Very Short Introduction (2011); The New Shape of World Christianity: How American Experience Reflects Global Faith (2009); God and Race in American Politics: A Short History (2008); The Civil War as a Theological Crisis (2006); America's God, from Jonathan Edwards to Abraham Lincoln (2002); and as co-editor, Religion and American Politics: From the Colonial Period to the Present, (2007).

 Today Mark resides in South Bend, Indiana, with his wife Maggie, Wheaton class of 1969.